overhangio/tpi/README.md

     make test

+Depending on your environment, you might have to install test requirements:

+    make test-requirements

 # Troubleshooting

 These indexes are maintained by Régis Behmo from [Overhang.IO](https://overhang.io).
 Community support is available from the official [Open edX forum](https://discuss.openedx.org).